 Any horse that is no longer in the slaughter pipeline is a success story, but some of our rescues are on their way to Happily Ever After with their adoptive owners.
 Here are their stories.

-Our goal is to adopt our horses to responsible owners who commit to providing a happy, healthy, forever home where the horse can feel useful.
+Our goal is to adopt our horses to responsible adopters who commit to providing a happy, healthy, forever home where the horse can feel productive and needed.
 We’ve accomplished that goal dozens of times.